-The largest part of the people who are interested in innovations, programming and technologies know that almost every new raising technology brings with it a new method of coding.
+The most substantial part of the people who are interested in innovations, programming, and technologies know that almost every new raising technology brings with it an innovative method of coding.
 The same is with blockchains.
-Most of you probably have heard about the unique features of this technology, so it’s clear that you have to know some specific programming tools in order to manage this system.
+Most of you probably have heard about the unique features of this technology, so it’s clear that you have to know some specific programming tools to manage this system.
 If you are new in this world and you have decided to learn blockchain programming, you’ll have to begin studying the details of the system.

 How does blockchain work?

-Blockchain has its main role and it is collecting digital data.
+Blockchain has its chief role, and it is collecting digital data.
 The uniqueness of this feature is in the method of doing this.
-This data is being placed in various blocks, which are chained together and this is what makes the data constant, cause once your file is chained it can’t be modified.
+This data is being placed in various blocks that are connected, and this is what makes the data constant, cause once your file is chained, it can’t be modified.

-The blockchain is the greatest model for caching permanent data.
+The blockchain is the most prominent model for caching permanent data.
 For making operations in these complicated systems easier, blockchain uses hashes (private keys) and algorithms for their verification.
-Some of these algorithms may be familiar to you: Proof-of-Work, Proof-of-Stake and so on.
+Some of these algorithms may be familiar to you: Proof-of-Work, Proof-of-Stake, and so on.
 The very first project that applied this technology was Bitcoin.

 Security.
 Cryptography is what gives the system its protection.
 It is the process when you can open a message or get your funds solely if you have matching keys.

-Privacy.
-For registering to Bitcoin’s system you need to provide some data like name, id, email, etc. But as soon as you're registered this information won’t be available to anyone, you’ll have two keys: public and private.
-These keys are the only thing you're required to own for executing transactions and you’ll stay anonymous as long as you don’t make your private key public.
-And this's how privacy is kept in the blockchain system.
+For registering to Bitcoin’s system, you need to provide some data like name, id, email, etc. But as soon as you're registered this information won’t be available to anyone, you’ll have two keys: public and private.
+These keys are the only thing you're expected to own for completing transactions, and you’ll be anonymous as long as you don’t make your private key public.
+And this is what privacy is in the blockchain system.

 Here you can find more about blockchains and their operating process.